JhngJng/NaQ-PyTorch/README.md

-# Unsupervised Episode Generation for Graph Meta-learning
+# [ICML'24] Unsupervised Episode Generation for Graph Meta-learning
-The source code of the unsupervised episode generation method called **Neighbors as Queries (NaQ)** from the paper "[Unsupervised Episode Generation for Graph Meta-learning](https://arxiv.org/abs/2306.15217)"
+The source code of the unsupervised episode generation method called **Neighbors as Queries (NaQ)** from the paper "[Unsupervised Episode Generation for Graph Meta-learning](https://arxiv.org/abs/2306.15217)".
-(_This paper will be presented in ICML 2024._)

 <p align="center">
     <a href="https://pytorch.org/" alt="PyTorch">